Information & ServicesLibrary

 - Users can only borrow one laptop at a time, should not lend the device to anyone else and should not leave the building with it.

 - The library is not responsible for any lost, erased or damaged files.
 Deep Freeze has been installed on all devices, and therefore any files saved to laptops are unrecoverable when they restart.
 To prevent such data loss, users should save all files to cloud storage (such as One Drive) or external storage (such as USB flash drives).

 - Laptop users must comply with library policies, college rules regarding computer use and all other applicable policies.
 The LRC is not responsible for any objectionable material that may be found on the Internet while using a college owned laptop.
-Campus Internet cannot block all possible questionable or illegal content.
+Campus Internet cannot block all questionable or illegal content and some sanctioned Library content may be challenging for some users.
 The LRC will follow Technology Use and Ethics policy No. 05:09:05 in these matters.

 - Laptop users should take appropriate steps to protect devices from damage and theft.
 Those that wish to leave the area or building momentarily should return them to LRC employees for safe keeping.